-There are lessons from the days of film photography that will make a digital a shooter better photographer.
+See these lessons from the days of film photography that will make you a better digital shooter.

 I grew up shooting manual cameras.
 There was no Google back then and it took time and effort to get information about shooting skills.
 But the information was there.
 Experienced photographers taught us what they knew through books, magazine articles and seminars.